PlayingWColor/SponzaMobile/README.md

 All final assets meant for use are in the exports folder.
 I would have exported a GLTF file, but my Blender keeps crashing when I try to do it.

-I plan to include the .blend and .kra files if anyone wants to poke around, but I'm having issues with git lfs.
+I have included the .blend if anyone wants to poke around.

+I plan to include the .kra file in the future.

 Forked off of this repository - https://github.com/jimmiebergmann/Sponza